 A little later (I was a team leader by then) we were introduced to the IBM PC architecture.
 Ferranti bought a company making IBM almost-clones, and we decided to use one of these, the Advance 86, to produce a serial interface simulator, for much the same reason as we'd made the Kaypro box in the first place.
 There was only one problem - very little in the way of documentation.
 So we got hold of the motherboard circuit diagram, looked up the chip specs, got hold of an ASM86 assembler and proceeded to bash the metal.
 Much fun was had by all.

 After that it settled down to a few years of producing interface modules in CORAL 66 for the comms multiplexer, with some side work doing GIS systems in FORTRAN.
-I worked my way up to project leader level.
-There was an interlude of writing C code for Unix (I taught myself C using early releases of Turbo C and Microsoft C for the PC).
+I worked my way up to software development manager.
+There was an interlude of seconded work writing C code for Unix (I taught myself C using early releases of Turbo C and Microsoft C for the PC).
 Then I realised that I was attending a lot of meetings, signing a lot of timesheets, having endless discussions about productivity, not writing much code, and the cold war was ending.
 Prospects for Ferranti didn't look good, and being a manager wasn't much fun.
 Time for a change.

 Ten days after arriving at Communications Systems Research as a Sales and Marketing engineer, I knew I'd made a mistake.
 I had joined to help sell their software products.
 This would have been very nice, except they didn't really have any software products - at least not saleable ones.
 Also, the company was populated by people with a very academic turn of mind (never a good sign).
 And it was the height of a recession in British industry.
 Other jobs were not easy to find, even software ones.
 So I settled for an income and sold other things: beacon receivers and down-converters, which probably means nothing to you.
 I wasn't great at sales - I have no talent for lying - but I did semi-ok.